Code-Institute-Submissions/JoGorska-Luxury_cat_hotel_AugResub/README.md

 ### Issues and Bugsad

-style.css not accepting images to card background - as the file name were containing white space
+style.css not accepting images to card background - as the file name were containing white space rooms-bs-img.html very wide white space on both sides (left and right) of the grid in max width view.
+Used Unicorn revealer to find which element is causing it.
+Found that .container has set max width 960px by bootstrap.
+Used chrome dev tools to test solution - set max-width to 100vw.
+This has removed the white space.
+Tested on other view port sizes.
+No white space left.
+Added class to adjust max-width.

 ### Removed Features